Lionsberg/lionsberg-wiki/Lionsberg Trust Manifesto.md

 ## Name

-[[LIONSBERG]] symbolizes the [[New World]] we are co-creating, the Community nurturing it, and the System bringing our shared Vision into Reality.
+[[Lionsberg]] symbolizes the [[New World]] we are co-creating, the Community nurturing it, and the System bringing our shared Vision into Reality.

 The [[Meta Project]] describes the all-encompassing Program of Action required for humanity to progressively realize the [[New Vision and Plan]].